i-D's music class of 2017: nadia rose | read | i-D

 What do your parents do?

-My mum is a nurse and my dad is a gas engineer.
+My mom is a nurse and my dad is a gas engineer.

 What film would your music best soundtrack?